DEMI PIPELINE PUBLISHING INTERFACE V5 REAL.

 The Worker you deployed for DEMO already contains everything V5 needs — no Worker changes.
 Only two things: one secret, and one page.

-PART A — Add the Etherscan secret (once, ~5 minutes)
+PART A — Adding the Etherscan secret

 V5 verifies every payment on the blockchain via Etherscan.
 The Worker needs your Etherscan API key.